jfprogramming/dpkg-status/README.md

 ### **How the Components Work Together**

 1. **Project Structure**:
-   - Your project is organized to separate binaries, resources, and libraries into standard directories:
+   - This project is organized to separate binaries, resources, and libraries into standard directories:
      ```
      /usr/bin/appdpkg-status          # Main executable binary
      /usr/share/appdpkg-status/       # QML files and Python scripts